Assistant/Associate Director - Center for Teaching & Scholarly Excellence

-The Associate Director works collaboratively with the CTSE team to shape a wide variety of programs that promote teaching, learning, and scholarly excellence across the University's three schools and will lead and specialize in two very important team efforts: (1) promoting inclusive and equitable teaching practices and participating in associated University efforts to support related initiatives; and (2) supporting faculty in the Scholarship of Teaching and Learning (SoTL) through programming and research.
+The Assistant/Associate Director works collaboratively with the director of the CTSE Team to shape a wide variety of programs that promote teaching, learning, and scholarly excellence across the University's three schools and supports the University’s strategic initiatives.

-The Associate Director CTSE will also develop and lead workshops for instructors across the University based on sound pedagogic principles and provide expert consultation on topics such as course design, evaluation techniques, classroom management and teaching innovations.
-This position is also responsible for organizing the CTSE programming schedule in consultation with the Educational Development Specialist, overseeing and facilitating Course Design Institutes, organizing the Fall Teaching Luncheon and the Symposium on Innovation in Teaching and Learning, managing the Teaching and Learning Innovation Grant (TEALIG) program, designing and conducting training for Suffolk University Teaching Assistants (TAs), creating and facilitating new workshops and programs, and helping to prepare and deliver the New and Adjunct Faculty Orientations.
+The Assistant/Associate Director CTSE will develop, refine and lead workshops for instructors across the University based on sound pedagogic principles and provide research-based consultation on topics such as course design, evaluation techniques, classroom management and teaching innovations.
+This position is also responsible for organizing the CTSE programming schedule in consultation with the CTSE Team, overseeing and collaboratively facilitating Course Design Institutes, organizing the Fall Teaching Luncheon and the Symposium on Innovation in Teaching and Learning, managing the Teaching and Learning Innovation Grant (TEALIG) program, designing and conducting training for Suffolk University Teaching Assistants (TAs), creating and facilitating new workshops and programs, and assisting in the preparation and delivery of the New Faculty Orientations.

-- Scholarship of Teaching & Learning - SoTL (develop, promote and assess SoTL programming; meet with individual faculty as needed; establish relationships with experts in the field; showcase faculty research)
+Scholarship of Teaching & Learning - SoTL (assist the team in the development, promotion and assessment of SoTL programming; meet with individual faculty as needed; establish relationships with experts in the field; showcase faculty research.)

-- General Involvement in CTSE events and other duties (provide support for ongoing programming and the general running of the Center as needed; assist in developing content for the CTSE website and newsletter; collaborate on grant writing in support of institutional initiatives, CTSE program assessments; stay current in the field through reading journal articles and other publications related to faculty development; and provide periodic updates to the Director)
+General Involvement in CTSE events and other duties (provide support for ongoing programming and the general running of the Center as needed; assist in developing content for the CTSE website and newsletter; collaborate on grant writing in support of institutional initiatives; participate in assessment of CTSE programming.)

-- At least 4 – 5 years of experience working in educational development;
+- Two or more years of experience working in educational development;

 - Demonstrated knowledge of theory and practical application of higher education teaching and learning, particularly in inclusive course design and assessment;